vladlpavlov/Pythagoras/README.md

 * **FeatureShower**: Automatic feature generator (COMING SOON)

+* **SelfDrivingRegressor**: Top-performing regression algorithm that works out-of-the-box and
+requires no customisation, no parameter tuning, no feature engineering, no outlier removal, or even no EDA: it does everything for you (COMING SOON)

 ### Tutorials

 1. [Basic Caching](https://github.com/vladlpavlov/Pythagoras/blob/master/Pythagoras_caching_introductory_tutorial.ipynb): How to speed up your scripts and notebooks if your Python code works with Pandas and build-in datatypes